-I’m a soil scientist, ecologist, and educator drawn to the quiet, powerful ways land holds stories.
-My work explores how soil, water, and people shape each other, and what that means for the future of agriculture, conservation, and climate resilience.
+I’m a soil scientist, ecologist, and educator focused on the practical and ecological relationships between land, water, and people.
+My work investigates how these systems interact, and how that understanding can inform more resilient approaches to agriculture, conservation, and climate adaptation.
 I hold a Master’s and PhD in agroecosystems and soil science from Mississippi State University, where I focused soil health, water quality, and integrated agricultural landscapes.

 I currently live in Colorado and work as a Research Scientist at Colorado State University, where I study soil health, water conservation, and agroecosystem resilience across working lands in the Rocky Mountain West.
 I collaborate with farmers, ranchers, nonprofits, businesses, and agencies to understand what healthy soil looks like in practice, especially under drought pressure and an increasingly unpredictable climate.
 I do much of this work through my leadership role at the Integrated Rocky Mountain Region Innovation Center for Healthy Soils (IN-RICHES), a transdisciplinary soil health center focused on creating systems-level change to scale regenerative practices across the region.

-Through my business Zinneissa, I also consult with organizations and producers who want to make sense of soil data and land-based outcomes.
-I offer services designing field trials and management plans, ecological assessments, interpreting monitoring results, thinking through soil’s role in broader landscape change, and connecting the science with real decisions.
+I also consult with organizations and producers who want to make sense of soil data and land-based outcomes.
+I offer services designing field trials and management plans, ecological assessments, interpreting monitoring results, thinking through soil’s role in broader landscape change, and connecting the science with decision making.